FAQs

 You have lots of options--and some may be used in combination, or at different ages & stages of dryness.

 Localized hormone therapy (estrogen or DHEA/prasterone) therapy is effective.
-(Just remember that most vaginal hormone options are designed to treat the vagina (internal) only and ignore vulva dryness..so moisturize!)
+(Just remember that most vaginal hormone options are designed to treat the vagina (internal) only and ignore vulva dryness..so moisturize too!)

 See a pelvic floor physiotherapist.